AFDM: Evolving OFDM Towards 6G+: Analysis of the AFDM Transceiver over OFDM

-To summarize the technical analysis, this section qualitatively evaluates the reusability of \ac{AFDM} with the established \ac{OFDM} legacy.
-This assessment is pivotal for \ac{6G} standardization, where minimizing infrastructure replacement costs is as critical as performance gains.
+To consolidate the preceding technical analysis, this subsection qualitatively evaluates the reusability of \ac{AFDM} with the established \ac{OFDM} legacy.
+This assessment matters for \ac{6G} standardization, where minimizing infrastructure replacement costs is as important as performance gains.
 A detailed breakdown of this compatibility is presented in Table \ref{tab:reusability_matrix}.
-In the \textbf{RF and Analog} domain, the waveform's statistical similarity to \ac{OFDM} allows for the \textbf{direct reuse} of power amplifiers and transceivers without redesign.
-In the \textbf{PHY Layer}, while the core \ac{FFT} hardware accelerators are preserved, the transition primarily necessitates \textbf{software updates} for channel estimation logic and phase rotation (chirping).
-Finally, compatible \textbf{MAC} integration is achieved through minimal \textbf{extensions} to existing structure and control signaling, validating \ac{AFDM} as a high-performance yet low-risk evolutionary candidate for \ac{6G+}.
+In the \textbf{RF and Analog} domain, the waveform's statistical similarity to \ac{OFDM} allows for the {direct reuse} of PAs and transceivers without redesign.
+In the \textbf{PHY Layer}, while the core \ac{FFT} hardware accelerators are preserved, the transition mainly requires {software updates} for channel estimation logic and phase rotation (chirping).
+Finally, \textbf{MAC} compatibility is achieved through minimal {extensions} to existing structure and control signaling.